2020 (and beyond?) Columbia County Butterfly Atlas

 With no insult meant to those whom we do not cite, the five books which we turn to most regularly for the identification of adult butterflies are the following:

 Butterflies of the East Coast by Rick Cech and Guy Tudor; a great resource for identification and ecology; a guide not just to butterflies but also their biology.
+While the coverage of this work stretches down to Florida and so includes species we won't see, its East Coast focus narrows the field substantially.
+Its large format means you'll need a backpack for fieldwork.
+Available used on-line and well worth it.

 Butterflies through Binoculars: A Field Guide to the Boston-New York-Washington Region by Jeffrey Glassberg; Jeffrey Glassberg has created a variety of very useful and appealing guides, including version for the whole continent; we choose this relatively old volume because of its conveniently relevant, restricted geographic scope.